beginner pull up routine

 Similarities between Chin Ups & Pull Ups

-• Both need a bar that you can grip to lift yourself.
+• Both require a sturdy bar that can support your full bodyweight.

-• They require a full range of motion for maximum benefits.
+• Both benefit from a full range of motion and controlled tempo for strength and muscle growth.

 Differences between Chin Ups & Pull Ups